lknapalolo/angular_todo/readme.md

 Make a to-do app!

 It can be as creative or simple as you would like... but we'd recommend simple.
 (Our solution doesn't even have CSS.)
+It does **not** need a back-end, nor an API, nor any sort of data persistence.

 Here are some things the instructors have written that may be helpful:
 - [Angular Gotchas](https://github.com/ga-wdi-lessons/angular-review/blob/master/angular-gotchas.md)